buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Property inheritance

-`Class` → `Sub-class`
+* Parent `Class` → child `Class`

-The properties of a higher hierarchy class are not passed to its children.
-If authors intend to pass properties down the hierarchy tree, they should assign corresponding properties in the import files.
+The child `Class` does not inherit properties from the parent `Class`.
+If authors want child classes to also have properties of parent classes, they should specify them intentionally in import files.

-For example, an [IfcWall](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall) is a parent class of [IfcWallStandardCase](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWallStandardCase).
-While [IfcWall](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall) has properties, such as [AcoustucRating](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall/prop/Pset_WallCommon/AcousticRating), the [IfcWallStandardCase](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWallStandardCase) does not.
+For example, the [IfcWall](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall) is a parent class of [IfcWallStandardCase](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWallStandardCase).
+While [IfcWall](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall) has the property [AcousticRating](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWall/prop/Pset_WallCommon/AcousticRating), the [IfcWallStandardCase](https://search.bsdd.buildingsmart.org/uri/buildingsmart/ifc/4.3/class/IfcWallStandardCase) doesn't.

-`Property` → `ClassificationProperty`
+* `Property` → `ClassificationProperty`

-The `ClassificationProperty` instantiates a general property to a particular class.
-By default, it inherits all `Property` attributes, including `AllowedValue` and min/max restrictions.
-The `ClassificationProperty` attributes can be overridden.
+`ClassificationProperty` is an instantiation of general `Property` for a particular `Class`.
+The attributes of a property, such as `AllowedValue` and min/max restrictions,  are by default passed to `ClassificationProperty`.
+The values of the `ClassificationProperty` can be modified without influencing the origin `Property`.

-For example, the [Height](https://search.bsdd.buildingsmart.org/uri/bs-agri/fruitvegs/1.0.0/prop/height) property has a maximum value of 100 cm, but the [Apple-Height](https://search.bsdd.buildingsmart.org/uri/bs-agri/fruitvegs/1.0.0/class/apple/prop/SizeSet/height) ClassificationProperty has the limit of 25 cm.
+For example, the [Height](https://search.bsdd.buildingsmart.org/uri/bs-agri/fruitvegs/1.0.0/prop/height) has an upper limit of 100 cm.
+When applied to the "Apple" class, the [Apple-Height](https://search.bsdd.buildingsmart.org/uri/bs-agri/fruitvegs/1.0.0/class/apple/prop/SizeSet/height) has a lower limit - 25cm.

 ### 🚧 How to group properties?